terraform-ibm-modules/documentation/docs/inc-clone.md

-1. Clone the repo you want to start working with.
-Don't fork the repo.
-The common pipeline automation uses access tokens that are available only on PRs that are opened from branches off the repos.
+1. Clone the repo you want to start working with:

     - To clone by using SSH, run the following command.
 You need a valid SSH key for github.com.
 For more information, see the steps in the [GitHub docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).